crystal-lang/rfcs/0002-execution-contexts.md

 ## The additional execution contexts

-Applications could create other execution contexts in addition to the default one.
+Applications can create other execution contexts in addition to the default one.
 These contexts can have different behaviors.
 For example a context may make sure some fibers will never run in parallel or will have dedicated resources to run in (never blocking certain fibers).
-Maybe even allow to tweak its thread priorities for better allocations on CPU cores.
+Even allow to tweak the threads' priority and CPU affinity for better allocations on CPU cores.

-Ideally, anybody could implement an execution context that suits their application.
+Ideally, anybody could implement an execution context that suits their application, or wrap an existing execution context.

 ## Examples